 This can improve your home air quality and lead to better overall health for you and your family, especially if anyone suffers from allergies or asthma.

-And because mini-splits are completely electric and don’t burn natural gas or oil inside your home, you won’t be exposed to emissions or dangerous carbon monoxide off-gassing.
+And they don’t burn natural gas or oil inside your home, so you won’t be exposed to emissions or dangerous carbon monoxide off-gassing.

 Reduced energy costs

 Mini-split systems are incredibly efficient, so your system might just pay for itself in the long run.
-In fact, according to Energy Star, mini-splits can save homeowners up to 30% on their energy bills, depending on your fuel costs (5).
+In fact, according to ENERGY STAR, mini splits can save homeowners up to 30% on their energy bills, depending on your fuel costs (4).

 Cleaner, more ecologically friendly energy

-Mini-splits are the greenest HVAC system currently on the market.
-They’re fully powered by electricity, so they don’t produce any carbon dioxide and, therefore, reduce your indoor air pollution.
+Mini splits are the greenest HVAC system currently on the market.
+They’re fully powered by electricity, so they don’t produce any carbon dioxide and, therefore, reduce your outdoor and indoor air pollution.

 Who should choose a mini-split AC system?